Instance Relation Graph Guided Source-Free Domain Adaptive Object Detection: Introduction

-CRL has been shown to learn high-quality representations from images in an unsupervised manner \cite{chen2020simple,chen2020big,he2020momentum,chopra2005learning,wu2018unsupervised,khosla2020supervised}.
+CRL has been shown to learn high-quality representations from images in an unsupervised manner \cite{chen2020simple,chen2020big,wu2018unsupervised}.
 CRL methods achieve this by forcing representations to be similar under multiple views (or augmentations) of an anchor image and dissimilar to all other images.
-This is specifically useful as we also aim to improve the quality of the representations on the target domain under unsupervised condition.
-However, most CRL methods assume that each image contains only one object.
+In classification, the CRL methods assume that each image contains only one object.
 On the contrary, for object detection, each image is highly likely to have multiple object instances.
-Furthermore, the CRL training also requires large batch sizes and multiple views to learn high-quality representations, which incurs a very high GPU/memory cost, as most detection datasets contain high-resolution images.
+Furthermore, the CRL training also requires large batch sizes and multiple views to learn high-quality representations, which incurs a very high GPU/memory cost, as detection models are computationally expensive.
 To circumvent these issues, we propose an alternative strategy which exploits the architecture of the detection model like Faster-RCNN \cite{ren2015faster}.
 Interestingly, the proposals generated by the Region Proposal Network (RPN) of a Faster-RCNN essentially provide multiple views for any object instance as shown in Fig.~\ref{fig:motive_contrastive_learning} (a).
 In other words, \textit{the RPN module provides instance augmentation for free}, which could be exploited for CRL, as shown in Fig.~\ref{fig:motive_contrastive_learning} (b).
 However, RPN predictions are class agnostic and without the ground-truth annotations for target domain, it is impossible to know which of these proposals would form positive (same class)/negative pairs (different class), which is essential for CRL.
 To this end, we propose a Graph Convolution Network (GCN) based network that models the inter-instance relations for generated RPN proposals.
 Specifically, each node corresponds to a proposal and the edges represent the similarity relations between the proposals.
 This learned similarity relations are utilized to extract information regarding which proposals would form positive/negative pairs and are used to guide CRL.
 By doing so, we show that such graph-guided contrastive representation learning is able to enhance representations for the target data.
-In summary, this work makes the following contributions: \begin{itemize}[topsep=0pt,noitemsep,leftmargin=*] \item We investigate the problem of source-free domain adaptation for object detection and identify some of the major challenges that need to be addressed. \item We introduced an Instance Relation Graph (IRG) framework to model the relationship between proposals generated by the region proposal network. \item We propose a novel contrastive loss which is guided by the IRG network to improve the representations for the target data. \item The effectiveness of the proposed method is evaluated on multiple object detection benchmarks comprising of visually distinct domains.
-Our method outperforms existing source-free domain adaptation methods and many unsupervised domain adaptation methods. \end{itemize}